BrandonXu6106/obsidianpublish/content/thoughts/transformers.md

 > 14. `1110`
 > 15. `1111`
 >
 >  Bits in different positions have 'differing rates of change'.
 The LSB flips every number, the second-LSB flips every other number, etc. and we get a unique encoding of every number.
-Using discrete values isn't great for [[gradient descent|gradient descent]] so what's the continuous version of what's happening here?
+Using discrete values isn't great for [[gradient descent|gradient descent](gradient%20descent.md) so what's the continuous version of what's happening here?
 Sinusoidal functions.
 >
 > The paper authors also experimented with learned positional embeddings and found similar performance but ultimately chose the sinusoidal version as it meant that the model can extrapolate to sequence lengths outside ones encountered in training.

 Token embeddings are learned during training whereas positional encodings can either be fixed or learned.
-As both embeddings have the same dimensionality, we simply perform an element-wise addition to get the **input [[latent-factor model|embedding]]**.
+As both embeddings have the same dimensionality, we simply perform an element-wise addition to get the **input [[latent-factor model|embedding](latent-factor%20model.md)**.

 Running this for all $T$ of the input tokens gives us the input embedding matrix of size $[C_\text{embed}, T]$.
 This corresponds to a column vector $[C_\text{embed}, 1]$ for each token.

 > [!hint]- Conceptual Intuition
 >
-> We are mapping each token to some coordinates in embedding space so the model can learn and understand the [[semantics|semantics]] of each token.
+> We are mapping each token to some coordinates in embedding space so the model can learn and understand the [[semantics.md|semantics]] of each token.

 ## Layer Norm
 Normalization is an important step in the training of deep neural networks, and it helps improve the stability of the model during training.